- Host and executive producer of the food justice docuseries, "Broken Bread"

 - Godfather of the Food Truck Movement, as co-owner, co-founder and chef of the celebrated Kogi Truck

-- Chef behind the Los Angeles restaurants Chego, Sunny Spot, Alibi Room, A-Frame, 3 Worlds Cafe and POT
+- Chef behind the Los Angeles restaurants Chego, Sunny Spot, Alibi Room, A-Frame, 3 Worlds Cafe

 - Named one of TIME's "100 Most Influential People in the World"